-Updated: Android 10 beta 5, beta 4, beta 3 and beta 2 is now rolling out for Samsung Galaxy S9 and S9+ for beta 6 users and previous Android 9 Pie users.
+Updated: Stable Android 10 now available for download for Samsung Galaxy S9 and S9+ for beta 6 users and previous Android 9 Pie users.
 Samsung begins the OneUI 2.0 beta update for the Samsung Galaxy S9 and S9 Plus Exynos variants.
 The Android 10 beta program is now live in India and South Korea.
 We have already seen the latest One UI 2.0 beta update for the Galaxy S10 series, Note 10, and the Galaxy Note 9.
 The S10 got whopping 7 beta updates till date.
 So we can expect One UI 2.0 firmware for the S9 to be quite stable for the first release.
 While other countries with Exynos variants of the S9 and S9+ may have to wait a little longer for the OTA update to popup, you also have the option to download and install the latest Android 10 beta update manually.

 The first One UI 2.0 beta features a new build number G965FXXU7ZSKD and baseband version G965FXXU7ZSK9 for the Galaxy S9+.
 Same goes for the regular Galaxy S9 with build number G960FXXU7ZSKD and baseband version G960FXXU7ZSK9.
 It features all the Android 10 goodies like enhanced location permissions, advanced privacy tools, live caption, smart reply, sound amplifier, gesture navigation from Google Pixel, dark mode, focus mode, family link, latest security updates, and more.